caseyanderson/videolooper/loop_video_4evr.md

     hdmi_mode=16
     ```

-3. Save and exit the file.
+3. Save and exit the file

 ## acquiring and playing a video